Expert Tips: Prevent These Biggest Errors When Trimming Trees for Hazard-Free and Effective Tree Care

 What is the best frequency to prune my trees?

-It is contingent on the species and the tree’s needs, but most trees will benefit from trimming every three to five years.
+It depends on the species and the requirements of the tree, but generally speaking, trees can benefit from pruning every three to five years.

-Can I prune my trees myself?
+Can I trim my trees myself?

 Conclusion